faenrandir/a_careful_examination/documents/morality_transcends_religious_belief/morality_transcends_religious_belief.md

-## In Support of Transcendent Morality
+## Morality Transcends Religious Belief

 The argument is sometimes made that morals are a by-product of, or otherwise contingent upon religion (or God).
 Much data suggests that morality transcends religion or religious belief; here's a small sample: